-Humility is one of our greatest virtues, as it essentially removes all obstacles to love and faith.
+Humility is one of our greatest virtues, as it essentially removes all obstacles to love and wisdom.
 Yet it isn’t something that is much talked about or even understood in our modern world – where the focus often is on do, do, do and know, know, know.
 In our rushing, fast paced, distracted and busy driven culture, humility may sound like a much too foreign concept, and perhaps some people even see it as a weakness, as they often think it means “humiliation” of some sort.
 That’s not true at all.
-In fact, humility can only come from a space of real courage and strength within one’s spiritual core and deep self-knowledge.
+In fact, humility can only come from a space of real courage, confidence and strength within one’s spiritual core and deep self-knowledge.

 The term humility comes from the Latin word humilitas, a noun related to the adjective humilis, which may be translated as “humble”, but also as “grounded”, “from the earth”, or “low”, since it derives in turns from humus (earth).